-I think that in this domain the differences between "American and Europeans", where again I use the terms as shorthand devices, are more than just a matter of emphasis.
+I think that in this domain the differences between "American and Europeans" are more than just a matter of emphasis.

 The Under-Secretary in the Treasury, Mr. B. Sprinkel, has officially declared that the United States "... intend to return to the more limited pre-1978 concept of interventions by intervening only when necessary to counter conditions of disorder in the market".
 In November 1978, as it will be remembered, after a dramatic run-down on the dollar, the Carter administration had announced the commitment to a more active intervention policy.
 The new policy is, therefore, a return to the status quo ante.